 of the following categories:

-- They are listed in the ODB Formulary/Comparative Drug Index
+- They are listed on the ODB formulary/Comparative Drug Index.

-- They are on the Facilitated Access List of HIV/AIDS drugs
+- They are on the Facilitated Access List of HIV/AIDS medications.

 What Costs Will I Pay?